jsohlendorff/continuous_time_LTMLE/note.typ

 //time $tau$ with $T$ and $D$ being the time-to-event and the status, respectively.
 The target parameter simply
 //summarizes that this can either happen as the first or second event.

+At a later point, write down similar conditions for the censoring mechanism.
+By the listed conditions, we will have independent censoring in the sense of @andersenStatisticalModelsBased1993, providing identification via the innovation theorem.

 We first state and prove a formula for at target parameter that is not causal, but we will use it to identify the causal parameter.
 This will be useful for the derivation of the efficient influence function.